pyta-uoft/website/index.md

 ## Documentation and naming

 Good documentation and identifiers are essential for writing software.
-PyTA helps check to make sure you haven't forgotten to document anything, as well as a basic check on the formatting of your identifiers.
+PyTA helps check to make sure we haven't forgotten to document anything, as well as a basic check on the formatting of our identifiers.

 ### Missing Docstring (C0111) {#C0111}